-Cyberknife Radiosurgery is non-invasive form of surgery that uses high doses of radiation to treat a broad range of tumours throughout the body, including the prostate, lung, brain, spine, liver, pancreas, and kidney.
-Cyberknife delivers about 1400 highly pinpointed beams of radiation to control or destroy the tumour.
+Cyberknife Radiosurgery is a non-invasive form of surgery that uses high doses of radiation to treat a broad range of non-cancerous and cancerous tumors throughout the body.
+This includes ailments in the prostate, lung, brain, spine, liver, pancreas, and kidney.
+Cyberknife delivers about 1400 highly pinpointed beams of radiation to control or kill the tumor.
 It has extremely high precision and accuracy.

 Cyberknife system comprises of computer-controlled robot that slowly moves around the patient, delivering radiation to the tumor from various angles, which helps to spare surrounding healthy tissues.
 Each session of treatment lasts for between 30 to 90 minutes, for one to five days.

 Cyberknife today is probably the most popular stereotactic radiosurgery.
 It is the best alternative for surgically complex or inoperable tumors.
 The location, shape, and size of the tumor determine the total dose and number of radiation treatments.

 Cyberknife does not require surgery & there is no cutting or anesthesia required.
 Cyberknife is comprised of a compact linear accelerator – a machine that generates a radiation beam- attached to a highly maneuverable robotic arm.

 - The machine’s robotic arms move around you, aiming & firing targeted radiation beams from numerous angles.

 - The imaging & tracking system continually updates the tumor location throughout the treatment procedure compensating for a patient movement like breathing.